On Computational Complexity Reduction Methods for Kalman Filter Extensions: Example Applications

 \subsection{Pedestrian Dead Reckoning}

-In \ac{PDR}, pedestrian's steps and heading changes are measured with accelerometers and gyroscopes.
-The change of position is based on these.
+In \ac{PDR}, a pedestrian's position is estimated based on steps and heading changes that are measured with accelerometers and gyroscopes.
 In \cite{nurminen2013a}, a state consists of two-dimensional position $r$, heading~$\theta$, step length $l$, and possibly a floor index.
 The state transition is computed with a particle filter.
 Here we show how the state model without floor index and with normal noise can be optimized for use with \acp{KFE}.
 We use in this example algorithms presented in Sections~\ref{sec:partlin} and~\ref{sec:condlin}.

 The nonlinear state transition model is